-Fig 2.
-"Organic (in conversion)"

-seal of HKORC-Cert

-- 6.3.1.2 Using the seals of HKORC-Cert as product brand name is prohibited. - 6.3.1.3 In case of promotion, HKORC-Cert seals must be clearly referred to products which are being certified by HKORC-Cert.
+- 6.3.1 Seal - 6.3.1.1 Only organic products that comply with relevant part in this standard may use "organic", "organic (in conversion)" or "made with organic" seal of HKORC-Cert. - 6.3.1.2 Using the seals of HKORC-Cert as product brand name is prohibited. - 6.3.1.3 In case of promotion, HKORC-Cert seals must be clearly referred to products which are being certified by HKORC-Cert.
 Any misunderstanding shall not be tolerated whatsoever. - 6.3.1.4 In the uses of the relevant HKORC-Cert seals, the diameter of the seal shall not be larger than 12.5% of the length or width (whichever is longer) of the product panel.
 Moreover, the shape, proportion and color of the seal must be followed.

-6.3.2 Product Label\
+6.3.2 Product Label

-- 6.3.2.1 The labels of processed and handled organic products must show the certificate\ number and comply with the relevant labelling laws in Hong Kong. - 6.3.2.2 The label for "organic (in conversion)" must be clearly distinguishable from the label for "organic". - 6.3.2.3 The name of the person, company and certifier responsible for the production or processing of the product must be clearly showed. - 6.3.2.4 All ingredients of the product shall be listed on the product label in order of their weight percentage.
+- 6.3.2.1 The labels of processed and handled organic products must show the certificate number and comply with the relevant labelling laws in Hong Kong. - 6.3.2.2 The label for "organic (in conversion)" must be clearly distinguishable from the label for "organic". - 6.3.2.3 The name of the person, company and certifier responsible for the production or processing of the product must be clearly showed. - 6.3.2.4 All ingredients of the product shall be listed on the product label in order of their weight percentage.
 It shall be clear which ingredients are certified organic and which are not.
-All additives shall be listed with their full name. - 6.3.2.5 Using HKORC-Cert seals or the certification status for the claim of GMO free or similar description is prohibited.
+All additives shall be listed with their full name.

+6.3.2.5 Using HKORC-Cert seals or the certification status for the claim of GMO free or similar description is prohibited.
 Any reference to genetic engineering on product labels must be limited to the production and processing in which GMOs are not used.